MichaelVrana/sle22-signatr-artifact/README.md

     ```sh
     ./run-coverage-baseline.sh
     ```

+    This might be a bit longer running - about 15 minutes.

 By default, all will run 16 jobs in parallel.
 The can be changed using the `JOBS` environment variable.